 Billy Carr Distinguished Teaching Fellowship

-The UT Austin Environmental Science Institute is pleased to offer the Billy Carr Distinguished Teaching Fellowship.
-This fellowship’s goal is “to encourage and support efforts by young people to continually improve West Texas lands and to make West Texas lands as productive as possible through research and education.”
+The Environmental Science Institute is pleased to offer the Billy Carr Distinguished Teaching Fellowship to celebrate the work of Billy Carr, retired Manager of Surface Interests for all 2.1 million acres of University lands.
+The fellowship encourages and supports efforts by young people to continually improve West Texas lands and to make West Texas lands as productive as possible through research and education.
 It celebrates the work of Billy Carr, retired Manager of Surface Interests for all 2.1 million acres of University lands.

 2015: Dr. Mourad Krifa, Dept. of Human Ecology, Division of Textiles and Apparel